RaulVS14/WordPress-Theme/README.md

 Lecture 19: Style the Hero Section with CSS

 Lecture 20: Learn How To Create The Parallax Scrolling Effect in Less Than 5-Minutes

+Lecture 21: Learn to Code a High-Converting "Opt-In" Section